-Paying attractive dividends is a sign of a company’s lack of motivation towards its future plans and investment for growth and potentially increasing returns.
+Paying attractive dividends shows a company’s lack of motivation toward its plans and investment for growth and potentially increasing returns.
 This makes the investor lose focus on their total return.

-Moreover, a high yield of low valued stock and a low yield of high-value stock can reap the same dividend payout, but obviously, it might as well be wiser to go with a high-value stock once you have systematically gone through your checklist before investing in a stock.
+Moreover, a high yield of low-valued stock and a low yield of high-value stock can reap the same dividend payout, but obviously, it might as well be wiser to go with a high-value stock once you have systematically gone through your dividend checklist before investing in a stock.

-One of the most blatant forms of misconception often conceived by many dividend-oriented investors is that they end up considering dividends as bond-like entities for periodic income.
-Even though one of the positive aspects of dividends is a potential lack of volatility but still there are plenty of fluctuations.
+One of the most blatant forms of misconception often conceived by many dividend-oriented investors is that they consider dividends as bond-like entities for periodic income.
+Even though one of the positive aspects of dividends is a potential lack of volatility but there are still plenty of fluctuations.
 Many investors have a dividend bias.

-Moreover, it is important to understand that companies that are known for being strong dividend payers have also ended up bankrupt plenty of times.
+Moreover, it is essential to understand that companies known for being strong dividend payers have ended up bankrupt plenty of times.

 No matter how many pros are attached to dividend stocks, they are stocks at the end of the day.

-More importantly, dividends are simply distributions from a company’s end, motivated out of goodwill and appreciation for the trust.
+More importantly, dividends are simply distributions from a company’s end, motivated by goodwill and appreciation for the trust.
 And yes, at times to maintain a healthy track record for dividend payments, like we currently see in Exxon Mobil.

 The question is of obligation.
 Where dividend payments are not made compulsory to be paid to the shareholders, bonds are legally bound to be paid.
 Bonds can very well be called fixed income as compared to dividends.

-Because you never know when a company makes the decision to invest their profits into retained earnings – funds that are kept aside, used for further expanding the growth and potential earnings in the future.
+Because you never know when a company decides to invest its profits into retained earnings – funds that are kept aside, used for further expanding the growth and potential earnings in the future.